yoavne26-hub/reversi-strategy-lab/README.md

 ### Post-Game Analytics

-Completed games transition into a post-game analysis surface with summary metrics and progression charts, turning each match into something that can be reviewed rather than only observed.
+Finished games transition into an analysis surface with summary metrics and progression charts, making each match something that can be reviewed rather than only observed.

 ![Completed Match View](ReversiGame/assets/screenshots/play/playcomplete.png)